Ecohydraulics/hydrobayescal/docs/index.rst

       If both environments are load without errors, you are good to go for running the codes.

 Other Software
 --------------

 Editing the input.xlsx workbook requires an office program, such as LibreOffice or ONLYOFFICE DesktopEditors (for non-commercial use only).
 Fore more details, read our `office applications instructions <https://hydro-informatics.com/get-started/others.html#lo>`_.

 We recommend working with GMSH for generating a computational mesh for the numerical model.
-Get GMSH at `https://gmsh.info <https://gmsh.info/>`_.
+Get GMSH at `https://gmsh.info <https://gmsh.info/>`_ and `QGIS <https://qgis.org>`_.

 .. toctree::
     :hidden: